Richard L. Sandor: Recognition

 Sandor is the recipient of the McGraw-Hill Energy Award (1999), the Life Time Achievement award from the Global Association of Risk Professionals (2001), and the Milken Institute's award for Distinguished Economic Research (2003).
 In May 2005, Sandor was named by "Treasury and Risk Management" magazine as one of the "100 Most Influential People in Finance."
 He is also the recipient of the 2008 Financial Management Association's Outstanding Financial Executive Award, and the Ernst & Young's Entrepreneur of the Year 2009 Award in the "green" category.
 In 2012, Sandor received the World Federation of Exchanges (WFE) Award for Excellence.
 He was selected for this award in recognition of his work at the epicenter of environmental and financial markets for more than four decades.

 Board affiliations

 Sandor was a former director of American Electric Power (AEP), one of the largest utilities in the United States and of the Volatility Exchange.
-Sandor also serves on the board of Clean Energy Trust, a Chicago-based not-for-profit.
-He is an advisory board member for the Center for Financial Stability and a Senior Fellow at the Milken Institute.
+Sandor also served on the board of Clean Energy Trust, a Chicago-based not-for-profit, the Smithsonian Tropical Research Institute and Lincoln Park Zoo.
+He is an advisory board member for the Center for Financial Stability, a member of the Advisory Board of the Digital Dollar Project, a member of the Marie Selby Botanical Gardens Board of Trustees and a Senior Fellow at the Milken Institute.

 Sandor and his wife, Ellen Sandor, are collectors of photography and are involved in numerous civic and charitable activities.
-They are member of the board of governors of The School of the Art Institute of Chicago and are Major Benefactors of the Art Institute of Chicago.
+They are major benefactors of the Art Institute of Chicago.
 He also served as a trustee for the International Center of Photography, New York.
 Ellen is the founder and director of (art)n and an advisory board chair of the Gene Siskel Film Center.